PE & Sports Premium

 The P.E. and sport allocation is funding provided to schools in addition to main school funding.
 The funding is ring-fenced and therefore can only be spent on the provision of P.E. and sport in schools.

-Funding for schools will be calculated by reference to the number of primary-aged pupils (between the ages of 5 and 11), as recorded in the annual school census in January 2013.
+Funding for schools will be calculated by reference to the number of primary-aged pupils (between the ages of 5 and 11), as recorded in the annual school census.

 What are the aims of the Sports Premium?